Posted September 30, 2018

 Many times the matrimonial home will be retained by one of the spouses.
 If you quit claim your interest to your former spouse, you can still be liable for the debt on the home.
 Just because you have a shiny new divorce settlement agreement stating that the house goes to your ex-spouse doesn’t mean the bank agrees.
 They are not a party to your contract ending your marriage.
 Speaking contracts, your loan probably had language such as “joint and several liability” meaning each party to the loan contract can sued individually.
 Bummer.

 Refinancing is tough- it was tough when there were two people on the loan, now you or your spouse need to qualify on his or her own.
 Yuck.
 If you are the one who needs to refinance to take the ex-spouse off the loan, talk to us at the Watson CPA Group.
-We have mortgage lenders in our office such as Bob Knight and John Harfert (and soon to be Jason Watson) who are part of the Colorado Divorce Consortium, and can help you find the right loan that fits you and your situation.
+We have several referrals to give you.

 You should alert your insurance agent right away.
 For example, you might have an auto policy that is being rated for your ex-spouse who had some accidents or traffic tickets.
 Perhaps your driving record is better, and your rates will decrease.